10 Adventurous and Unique Things to Do in Tulum Mexico

 The team at the dive shop was incredibly friendly and went above and beyond to address all my inquiries.

-A cenote is a natural sinkhole that forms when limestone bedrock collapses and exposes groundwater, that creates a perfect place to refresh due to its cold water and, most of the time, a very picturesque site.
-Keep reading to find out about the best cenotes in Tulum I visited.
+A cenote is a natural sinkhole that forms when limestone bedrock collapses and exposes groundwater, creating natural freshwater pools that are perfect for refreshing swims due to its cold water and, most of the time, a very picturesque site.

 Near Tulum, Mexico, is a system of two interconnected cenotes known as Cenote Dos Ojos—The Bat Cave and the Barbie Line are the names of the two cenotes.
 The name of the Bat Cave is self-explanatory while Barbie Line is called this way because there is a literal headless Barbie doll that a plastic crocodile is eating.
 Out of place?
 Probably.
 Does it say something about Mexican humor?
 Definitely!